– General Introduction –

 → Online Poker ←

-Not long after his game against Antonius, Blom faced off against Tom Dwan, playing a week-long tournament across six consecutive tables (Isildur1 vs durrrr).
+Not long after his game against Antonius, Blom faced off against Tom Dwan, playing a week-long heads-up cash game match-up across six simulthanious tables (Isildur1 vs durrrr).
 After a week of largest run in the history of online poker, Blom had won approximately $4 million and left Dwan speechless.

 Blom’s bankroll reached a record high of $6,000,000 after playing for two months on Full Tilt.
 However, the downturn came fast, as he lost most of his bankroll over the next month, playing against Ivey, Antonius, and Hastings.
 Here’s how that happened:

-2) Blom challenged Phil Ivey to a No-Limit Hold’em match where he lost a lot more than $3,000,000.
+Then, Blom challenged Phil Ivey to a No Limit Hold’em match where he lost a lot more than $3,000,000.
 Despite being defeated, Blom was happy to hear Ivey confirm that Isildur1 was the most difficult opponent he had ever taken on.

 Following this significant loss and the following controversy, Isildur1 left the high-stakes field for almost a full year.